universish/zbar/README.md

-QR CODE SCREENSHOT İMG FİLE TO TOTP SECRET CODE CONVERTER - QR CODE DECODER WITH zbarimg.exe
+QR CODE SCREENSHOT IMG FILE (.png) TO TOTP SECRET CODE CONVERTER - QR CODE DECODER WITH zbarimg.exe
 ====================

 The Python script is an easy way to learn the TOTP secret code using Zbarimg.exe.